We exclusively use a positive, dog friendly, no force approach to training.

 We know that behaviors are likely to occur again and again if they are rewarded.
 We also know that unwanted behaviors can be easily eliminated by teaching a better behavior as a replacement, a behavior that is incompatible with the problem behavior.

 Additionally, dogs do what works for them.
 We need to be keenly aware that we may be inadvertently rewarding these problem behaviors.
 When this happens, we need to teach our dogs that these behaviors no longer work for them, thus extinguishing their flame.

 These ideas are based on years of scientific study of how animals learn.

 We teach students about the importance of having great timing.
 When you have good timing, your dog will learn faster and with more precision.

-We teach students about the importance of being Great Leaders.
+Also, about the importance of being great leaders.
 We know that leadership is important, and that dogs need rules and structure.
 As a student, you will learn about leadership and the importance of life rewards.

-We do not use choke chains, pinch collars, spray bottles, or shock collars.
+do not use intimidation, physical force, choke chains, pinch collars, spray bottles, or shock collars.
 We don't think these tools have any place in modern dog training, especially when there are so many other effective techniques available to us.